tableau/extensions-api/docs/trex_create.md

 1. In the `HelloDemo` folder (or where ever you want to put your files), create a manifest file for your extension.
 Name the manifest file for your extension (for example, `HelloExtensions` and save it with the file name extension `.trex`. <br/>
 The manifest file is an XML file that contains elements and attributes that describe the extension.
 For a description of the contents of this file, see [Elements of the manifest file]({{site.baseurl}}/docs/trex_manifest#elements-of-the-manifest-file).
-An XSD is available for validation on the pre-release website [here](https://prerelease.tableau.com/project/version/item.html?cap=52e2710a0793434d82142736c7ab3029&arttypeid={0DD668AE-472C-4E70-B465-35F7AE0DEB6D}&artid={939493D2-8000-4192-857A-67624CBCC35A}).
+The XSD that is used for validation is available on the [Tableau Pre-Release website](https://prerelease.tableau.com/project/version/item.html?cap=52e2710a0793434d82142736c7ab3029&arttypeid={0DD668AE-472C-4E70-B465-35F7AE0DEB6D}&artid={939493D2-8000-4192-857A-67624CBCC35A}){:target="_blank"}.

 2. Copy the following XML code into your new file.